cabraham/Books/designingdataintensiveapplications.md

 The solutions for addressing lost update may not be available for write skew.
 - atomic single-object operations don't work as multiple objects are involved
 - write skew is not automatically detected in many database engines
-- contraints across multiple objects may not be supported
+- constraints across multiple objects may not be supported

 One solution option for [Figure 7.8](#figure7-8) is to explicitly lock the rows as follows: